 Most existing technologies for protein analysis rely on measuring changes of optical properties.

-This can be a change in the refractive index in the case of SPR or a shift in the interference pattern for BLI.
+This can be a change in the refractive index in the case of SPR for instance.
 Optical measurements are extremely accurate, but this accuracy comes at the cost of complex optical components.
 These are not only very costly, but prone to failure and without any potential for miniaturisation.

 Our goal is to democratise protein characterisation, by making it significantly more affordable, easier to use and faster than ever before.
 Driven by advances in nanotechnology, microelectronics and advanced algorithms, we have developed an entirely different approach.